cw-wan/X-INF554-DataChallenge-GWG/README.md

 python main.py -s pre-encoded-gcn -m test
 ```

 The model will firstly be trained on the whole training data and then make predictions on the test set.
+The output file
+can be found under `/output`.

 ## How to tune RoBERTa-large